-Volunteer five hours between our two GGBFSC Sponsored Camps
+- 1. Volunteer five hours between our two GGBFSC Sponsored Camps

-Volunteer five hours at the GGBFSC Annual Ice Show
+- 2. Volunteer five hours at the GGBFSC Annual Ice Show

-Volunteer 1 session at each participating GGBFSC Club test session.
+- 3. Volunteer 1 session at each participating GGBFSC Club test session.

-4 hours of ice monitor during Fall & Spring Ice Sessions.
-(Note: Summer monitoring hours can be used to fulfill previously unfulfilled hours from Spring or bank hours for Fall)
+- 4. 4 hours of ice monitor during Fall & Spring Ice Sessions.
+(Note: Summer monitoring hours can be used to fulfill Fall hours.)

+- 5. Volunteer 5 hours at club hosted/sponsored competition (if held).

-Volunteer an additional 12 hours for full and introductory members.
+- 6. Volunteer an additional 12 hours for full and introductory members.
 The additional 12 hour requirement can be waived if one of the following is completed.

-- Serve on a GGBFSC committee (Note: a maximum # of members allowed on a committee is 5)
+- Serve on a GGBFSC committee Note: committee size will vary based on need.
+Must attend 75% of meetings / duties.

 - Testing Committee

 - Fundraising Committee

 - Hospitality Committee

 - Christmas Exhibition Committee

 - Marketing Committee

 - Welcome Committee

 - Spring Banquet Committee

 - Community Outreach Committee

 - Spring Ice Show Committee

 - Camps Committee

+- Competition Committee

-- Opt out by paying \$20 per hour (Note: Items 1-4 are still required)
+- Opt out by paying \$20 per hour (Note: Items 1-5 are still required)

 Also, skater participation in certain events may require service hour(s) be performed.
 For example, GGBFSC test sessions require volunteer hours for those participating.

-Event Service Hour(s) Required

-Any test session that you are participating in 1 volunteer option per test session per
+Event Service Hour(s) Required Any test session that you are participating in 1 volunteer session per participating test session per family If this requirement is not fulfilled, your skater's test will not be submitted to US Figure Skating and will be void.

-family